Butterfly McQueen: Career

 McQueen was appearing as a student in the Broadway comedy What a Life in 1938 when she was spotted by Kay Brown, talent scout for David O. Selznick, then in pre-production for Gone With the Wind (eventually released in 1939).
 Brown recommended that McQueen audition for the film.
 After Selznick saw her screen test, he never considered anyone else and McQueen was cast in the role that would become her most identifiable – "Prissy", a simple-minded house maid.
 She uttered the famous words: "Oh, Miss Scarlett!
 I don't know nothin' 'bout birthin' babies!"
 Her distinctive, high-pitched voice was described by a critic as "the itsy-little voice fading over the far horizon of comprehension".
 While the role is well known to audiences, McQueen did not enjoy playing the part and felt it was demeaning to African-Americans.
+She was unable to attend the film's premiere because it was held at a Whites-only theater.

 She had an uncredited bit part as a sales assistant in The Women (1939), filmed after Gone with the Wind but released before it.
 She also played Butterfly, Rochester's niece and Mary Livingstone's maid, in Jack Benny's radio program in the 1940s.
 She appeared in an uncredited role in Mildred Pierce (1945) and played a supporting role in Duel in the Sun (1946).
 By 1947, she had grown tired of the ethnic stereotypes she was required to play and ended her film career.
 During World War II, McQueen frequently appeared as a comedian on the Armed Forces Radio Service broadcast Jubilee.
 Many of these broadcasts are available on the Internet Archive.